G objects as Primordial Black Hole-Neutron Star Remnants: Population Modeling and Multi-Wavelength Observables: Multi-wavelength observables and search strategies

 where we have assumed \(D_L\ll D_S\); for representative values \(A_T=1.05\), \(D_L=1\,\mathrm{kpc}\), and \(D_S=8.5\,\mathrm{kpc}\), this corresponds to \(M_{\rm cut}\simeq 8.7\times10^{-10}\,M_\odot\), producing the sharp suppression of the event rate at low masses visible in the figure.

 Our Bayesian analysis predicts a joint posterior over $\{M_{\rm PBH}, f_{\rm DM}, \alpha\}$, so the microlensing forecasts must be interpreted within this correlated parameter space rather than in terms of $M_{\rm PBH}$ alone.
 In standard photometric microlensing, the event timescale $t_E$ reflects a combination of lens mass, lens distance, and transverse velocity, so a single light curve typically constrains only this composite scale rather than uniquely determining the lens mass.
 Although Roman will be capable of astrometric microlensing measurements in principle, recent studies show that for low PBH masses ($M_{\rm PBH}\lesssim10^{-1}M_\odot$) the GBTDS cadence and precision are insufficient to robustly constrain microlensing observables for pure astrometric events \cite{Fardeen2023}.
 Since our posterior mass range extends only up to $\sim10^{-8}M_\odot$, astrometric mass determination is unlikely to substantially reduce degeneracies in the relevant regime.
 Within the regime relevant to our analysis, Roman microlensing should therefore be viewed primarily as a population-level probe whose constraining power arises from event statistics rather than per-event mass measurements.
 Because our neutron-star capture framework already restricts $\alpha$, $f_{\rm DM}$, and $M_{\rm PBH}$ within a correlated posterior, a statistically significant detection would reweight this parameter space and help localize the viable region of $\{M_{\rm PBH}, f_{\rm DM}\}$ consistent with both capture and microlensing observables.
-Such an interpretation must, however, be treated with caution, as short-timescale microlensing events may suffer from source confusion, particularly from free-floating planets, which can mimic low-mass compact-object signals and complicate a direct identification of PBHs\cite{DeRocco_2024b}.
+Such an interpretation must, however, be treated with caution, as short-timescale microlensing events may suffer from source confusion, particularly from free-floating planets(ffp), which can mimic low-mass compact-object signals and complicate a direct identification of PBHs\cite{DeRocco_2024b}.
+A more complete analysis would include the ffp background and perform a hierarchical mixture between the two populations.

 The broad posterior mass distribution plays a central role in shaping these expectations.
 A substantial fraction of posterior probability resides in the lower-mass mass region, below the Roman sensitivity threshold $M_{\rm cut}$, where the predicted number of detectable events is essentially zero; consequently, null detections are statistically favored.
 However, a small high mass remains which traces the outer edge of the microlensing constraints is partially above $M_{\rm cut}$ and therefore contributes a finite probability of detectable events.
 We propagate the Galactic Center posterior $p(\boldsymbol{\theta},\boldsymbol{\phi}\mid\mathcal D)$ into a Roman microlensing prediction through the posterior predictive distribution